commial/experiments/windows-defender/ASR/README.md

 ![](img/block_with_think.png)

-Now, we use the whitelisted directory and: Voilà!
+Now, we use the whitelisted directory and, voilà!

 **The executable creation is now authorized**, and our binary executed.